-Let me illustrate this with a simple example of a two-qubit composite system.
+Let us illustrate the consequences of the theorem with a simple example of a two-qubit composite system.
 But first, a word of caution is necessary.
-If an unitary orbit contains a product state that \emph{does not} mean that all states on the that orbit are of product form.
+If a unitary orbit contains a product state that \emph{does not} mean that all states on the that orbit are of the product form.
 A simple example is a maximally entangled state: it is a pure state belonging to the unitary orbit of pure states, yet it is not of product form.
 But, of course, the unitary orbit containing the maximally entangled state will also contain pure product states.